Sapphire Foods Secures 98% Tax Relief as Income Tax Department Appeals ITAT Order

-Sapphire Foods India Limited disclosed a major reduction in income tax demand from INR 170.41 million to INR 2.51 million following an ITAT order dated 7th November 2025.
-The tribunal ruled the company cannot be treated as an assessee in default where underlying tax was deducted and deposited.
-The Income Tax Department has filed an appeal with the Bombay High Court challenging the ITAT order for assessment years 2016-17 and 2018-19 to 2023-24.
+Sapphire Foods India Limited reported a significant 98% reduction in its income tax demand from ₹170.41 million to ₹2.51 million following a favorable ITAT ruling on TDS matters.
+However, the Income Tax Department has filed an appeal with the Bombay High Court under Section 260A challenging this order for assessment years 2016-17 and 2018-19 to 2023-24, keeping the matter sub-judice.

 *this image is generated using AI for illustrative purposes only.

 Sapphire Foods India Limited has announced a significant reduction in its income tax demand following an order by the Income Tax Appellate Tribunal (ITAT), Mumbai.
+However, the Income Tax Department has now filed an appeal with the Bombay High Court challenging this favorable ruling.
 The disclosure was made to the stock exchanges on 24th April 2026 under Regulation 30 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 The development follows the company's earlier intimation dated 26th June 2025 regarding the receipt of an order under Section 250 from the Office of the Commissioner of Income Tax, Appeal Addl/JCIT(A), Ranchi.
 The company had filed an appeal at the ITAT, Mumbai, which pronounced its order on 7th November 2025.
 The Order Giving Effect was subsequently passed by the Assistant Commissioner of Income Tax, OSD TDS Circle 2(2), Mumbai on 30th December 2025.